JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 Perfect.
 So we've seen how to plot the points themselves, and now we've seen how to plot the means.
 Now comes the fun part of actually overlaying them into one plot.

 It's perfectly possible to plot two (or more) different datasets, but you'll have to be careful about the `aes()` functions.
 Anything in the `ggplot(aes())` function will apply to all other layers, unless they're overridden.
-That's why we didn't need to provide any additional information in `geom_plot` because it *inhereited* all its information (the data, the axes, the color) from `ggplot`.
+That's why we didn't need to provide any additional information in `geom_plot` because it *inherited* all its information (the data, the axes, the color) from `ggplot`.

-If we want to add the means, we're using a different dataset, so that right off that bat has to be overriden in our `geom_label` function:
+If we want to add the means, we're using a different dataset, so that right off that bat has to be overridden in our `geom_label` function:

 ```r
     # Don't plot this yet...